jethrocarr/puppet-unifi_video/README.md

 ## Requirements

-The currently listed GNU/Linux platforms at the [Ubiquity support page](https://www.ubnt.com/download/unifi-video) are supported by this module.
+The currently listed GNU/Linux platforms at the [Ubiquiti support page](https://www.ubnt.com/download/unifi-video) are supported by this module.

-There is no RHEL/clone version or any platforms other than x86_64 because Ubiquity don't provide any software/support for those platforms.
+There is no RHEL/clone version or any platforms other than x86_64 because Ubiquiti don't provide any software/support for those platforms.

 ## Limitations

-Ubiquity don't make the software available as a proper APT repo, so we can't (easily) do things like check for the latest version - so we currently pin to specific versions.
+Ubiquiti don't make the software available as a proper APT repo, so we can't (easily) do things like check for the latest version - so we currently pin to specific versions.